sled dog equipment

 Bikejoring as a sport

 With the right equipment, a little training and taking into account the conditions, cycling is a great hobby with a dog.
 It also works as a skill that makes everyday life easier, if, for example, you don't have a car or just like to get around by bike.
-More and more people also want to take their dog along in their mountain biking or bike camping hobby, or start practicing fast-paced bikejoring, i.e. dog cycling.
+More and more people also want to take their dog along in their mountain biking or bike camping hobby, or start practicing fast-paced bikejoring, i.e. bikejoring.
 Many dogs like going fast!

 • Dog cycling / bikejoring

 Dog cycling is a team sport where the canicrosss ahead of the bike, pulling it.
 A dog equipped with a sled dog harness is attached to the bike with a flexible traction cord, and often a forward bike antenna or "antenna" is attached to the bike, which keeps the traction cord up and away from the front tire.
 Dog cycling is a fast-paced sport that especially requires speed and fitness from the dog.
-The top speeds of the sport are at their best over 40 km/h, and in dog cycling you can compete up to the World Championship level.
+The top speeds of the sport are at their best over 40 km/h, and in bikejoring you can compete up to the World Championship level.

 • Cycling with a dog